-Registration required for all events; please email email@example.com or phone 302-831-2531.
+Registration is highly recommended for all events to ensure a seat; please email email@example.com or phone 302-831-2531.
 Send payment to: UDBG, 152 Townsend Hall, University of DE, Newark DE 19716.
 Events held in Townsend Hall Commons unless otherwise noted.
 Payment will be refunded if cancellation is made 10 business days prior to lecture or class.

 Join UD alum Dr. Michael Balick as he talks about his work studying plants used in tradtional healing by indigenous culture, the science of ethnomedicine, and his research in New York City, studying traditional healing practices inethnic communities in the urban environment.
 Described as "one of the great botanical experts of our time," Dr. Balick has a specialty in medicinal and food plants, and the role they play in traditional health care systems.
 Since the early 1980's he has worked with indigenous cultures around the world studying how people interact with the plants in their environment, and toward conservation of biological and cultural diversity.
 He has workjed to document their plant knowledge, understand the environmental effects of their traditional management systems, and develop sustainable utilitization systems, while ensuring that the benefits of this work are always shared with local communities.
 Originally from Delaware, Dr. Balick will also discuss the trajectory of his career, starting with the University of Delaware.

 Michael's latest book, Rodale's 21st Century Herbal: A Practical Guide for Healthy Living Using Natures' Most Powerful Plants will be available for purchase and to sign.
 The book has been inspired by texts known as "herbals," a genre of books published widely during the 15th-18th centuries that contain information on the therapeutic use of plants.